1. The penalty for drug offenses is higher than you think.

 10. You ate fruit loops three hours ago, you’re not starving.

-Kids from developed countries cannot imagine, much less internalize, what life is like for the 1.6 billion people who live in extreme poverty: drinking dirty water, living beside open sewage, and having distended bellies and nothing to eat.
-When I took my two teenagers, Amias and Kayla, to Malawi it was as unabashed poverty tourists (short term trips like this are not cost-effective vehicles for humanitarian aid).
+Kids from developed countries like the United States cannot imagine, much less internalize, what life is like for the 1.6 billion people who live in extreme poverty: drinking dirty water, living beside open sewage, and having distended bellies and nothing to eat.
+When I took my two teenagers, Amias and Kayla, to Malawi it was as unabashed poverty tourists (in my opinion, short term trips like this are not cost-effective vehicles for humanitarian aid).
 We stayed in an orphanage for 10 days.
-They watched the power flicker off for hours, and the well pump not work.
+They watched the power flicker off for hours and the well pump not work.
 They ate cornmeal mush and played soccer with a ball made of plastic bags tied together.
 Before we left Amias and Kayla gave their shoes, clothes, earbuds, and ipods to the kids at the orphanage.
-They returned to America with the clothes on their backs and a genuine passion to help eradicate global hunger and poverty.
+They returned to America with only the clothes on their backs, but a genuine passion to help eradicate global hunger and poverty.